 The annual report on CSR activities containing details of expenditure incurred by theCompany and brief details on the CSR activities are provided in "Annexure - H"to this Report.

 The program in Jawhar taluka of Maharashtra has since 2015 focused on improving thelives of the citizens of its most remote hamlets.
 Through interventions in water healtheducation and livelihoods many lives in the region have been positively impacted.
 The mostheartening result has been a drop in the rates of distress migration- the figure hasdropped from 90% to 35% proving that the livelihood programs in agriculture andentrepreneurship have been successful.
 Through floriculture alone families here areearning up to Rs 42.000 per year.
 As opposed to a single crop a year farmers now produce2-3 crops.
 Women and children are also seeing the benefits of this program.
 63% of thewomen here are now engaged in land based income generation activities and their savingstoo have risen thanks to guidance from SelfHelp Groups.
 Through Road to School over 4000students across 14 schools in Jawhar have been reached their foundational literacy andnumeracy levels both now being higher than the Maharashtra rural average.

 WHISTLE BLOWER / VIGIL MECHANISM

-Your Company affirms that no director/ employee has been denied access to theChairperson of the Audit Committee and that no complaints were received during the yearunder review.
+Your Company affirms that no Director or employee has been denied access to theChairperson of the audit Committee and that no complaints were received during the yearunder review.

 The risk management policy of the Company lays down the risk strategy of the Companyand helps in determining the risk factor categorizing the various forms of risksaffecting the Company's strategic and financial goals and modes to manage such risks.